waynecarter/simple-intelligence/service/use-cases/sentiment-analysis.md

 ## Real-Time Query

-The Intelligence Service offers real-time querying for immediate insights.
-You can directly query the service to categorize feedback in real time, helping your team respond quickly.
+You can query the Intelligence Service for real-time sentiment analysis of text.

 - **SQL**
   ```sql